Suspect in Stockholm truck attack was a failed asylum-seeker: police

-The Stockholm truck attack suspect from Uzbekistan was a rejected asylum-seeker who eluded authorities’ attempts to deport him by giving police a wrong address, Swedish police said Sunday while announcing the arrest of a second suspect.
+The Stockholm truck attack suspect was a rejected asylum-seeker from Uzbekistan who eluded authorities’ attempts to deport him by giving police a wrong address, Swedish police said Sunday while announcing the arrest of a second suspect.

-Jan Evensson of the Stockholm police told a televised news conference that the 39-year-old suspect’s request for a residence permit was rejected in June 2016 but police could not find him to send him back to his native country because he was not at the address he had given.
-On Feb.
-24, he was formally sought after by Swedish police.
+Jan Evensson of the Stockholm police told a news conference that the 39-year-old suspect’s request for a residence permit was rejected in June 2016, but police could not find him to send him back to his native country because he was not at the address he had given.
+Swedish police started formally seeking him on Feb.
+24.

 “We know he has been sympathetic to extremist organizations,” said Jonas Hysing of Sweden’s national police.
-He declined to name the suspect, who had been arrested within hours of Friday’s attack on shoppers in Stockholm.
+He declined to name the suspect, who was arrested within hours of Friday’s attack on shoppers in Stockholm.

-Swedish prosecutors on Sunday arrested a second person in connection with the truck attack case for suspected crimes against the nation and were holding four other people.

-In all, Evensson said authorities have questioned over 500 people in the investigation so far.
+Evensson said authorities have questioned more than 500 people in the investigation so far.

-The four victims killed in Friday’s truck attack on shoppers in the Swedish capital included a British man, a Belgian woman and two Swedes, authorities in those countries said.
-Their identities were not released.
+The four victims killed in Friday’s attack, in which a hijacked beer truck was driven into an upscale department store, included a British man, a Belgian woman and two Swedes, authorities in those countries said.
+Their identities were not released by Swedish officials.

-The Belgian news agency Belga said the Belgian woman had been reported missing and was first identified by her identity papers and later by DNA testing.
+The British government named the Briton as Chris Bevington, an executive at Swedish music-streaming service Spotify.
+Britain’s Press Association news agency said he was 41.
+In Brussels, the Belga news agency said the Belgian woman had been reported missing before she was identified by her identity papers and later by DNA testing.

-As of Sunday, 10 of the 15 people wounded in the truck attack remained hospitalized, including one child.
+As of Sunday, 10 of the 15 people wounded in the truck attack in the Swedish capital remained hospitalized, including one child.
 Stockholm county spokesman Patrik Soderberg said four of the 10 were considered “seriously” injured and the remaining six, including the child, were slightly injured.

 Soderberg said it was important that caregivers continue to give “long-term psychological support to those who need it.”

-One of the wounded, an 83-year-old Romanian woman who was begging on the city’s pedestrian Drottninggatan shopping street when the attack took place, says she was “surprised” that by-passers helped her.
+One of the wounded, an 83-year-old Romanian woman who was begging on the city’s pedestrian Drottninggatan shopping street when the attack took place, says she was “surprised” that passers-by helped her.

 “I thought everyone would run past me and save themselves,” Papusa Ciuraru, whose foot was crushed by a boulder displaced by the speeding truck, told the Expressen daily.